 Why time correlation alone isn't effective

 Time correlation alone is ineffective in identifying the root cause of many performance problems.
-Consider for example a simple time correlation in which a 'Service A' calls a 'Service B'.
-The first event in this problem evolution sequence is a slow down on 'Service B'.
-The next event in the problem evolution sequence is a slow down on 'Service A'.
-In this case, time correlation would seem to work pretty well for indicating the root cause of the problem: The slow down on 'Service B' led sequentially to the slow down on Service A. This is however a very simplistic problem.
+Consider, for example, a simple time correlation in which a Service A calls a Service B. The first event in this problem evolution sequence is a slowdown on Service B. The next event in the problem evolution sequence is a slowdown on Service A. In this case, time correlation would seem to work pretty well for indicating the root cause of the problem: the slowdown on Service B led sequentially to the slowdown on Service A. This is however a very simplistic problem.

 What if the events in the problem evolution sequence are more nuanced and open to interpretation?
-What if for example 'Service A' has a long history of performance problems?
-With such knowledge it becomes impossible to say conclusively that the slow down on 'Service A' was caused by the slow down on 'Service B'.
-It may be that 'Service A' is simply experiencing another in a history of performance issues.
+What if, for example, Service A has a long history of performance problems?
+With such knowledge, it becomes impossible to say conclusively that the slowdown on Service A was caused by the slowdown on Service B. It may be that Service A is simply experiencing another in a history of performance issues.
 Such subtleties make time correlation alone ineffective in conclusively pinpointing the root cause of many performance problems.

 A context-aware approach for the detection of interdependent events

-Once Davis (the Dynatrace AI causation engine) identifies a problem in one of your application's components, it uses all monitored transactions (PurePath) to identify interdependencies between the problem and other components that took place around the same time and within a dependent topology.
+After Davis (the Dynatrace AI causation engine) identifies a problem in one of your application's components, it uses all monitored transactions (PurePath) to identify interdependencies between the problem and other components that took place around the same time and within a dependent topology.
 Therefore, all vertical topological dependencies are automatically analyzed as well as the complete horizontal dependency tree.

-The image below shows how Dynatrace automatically analyzes all the vertical and horizontal topological dependencies for a given problem.
-According to this example, an application exhibits abnormal behavior, but the underlying horizontal stack is not showing any incidents.
-The automatic analysis follows all the transactions that were monitored for that application and detects a dependency on Service 1, where Service 1 exhibits also abnormal behavior.
-In addition, all dependencies of Service 1 do show abnormal behavior and are part of the root-cause of the overall problem.
+The image below shows how Davis automatically analyzes all the vertical and horizontal topological dependencies for a given problem.
+In this example, an application exhibits abnormal behavior, but the underlying horizontal stack is not showing any incidents.
+The automatic analysis follows all the transactions that were monitored for that application and detects a dependency on Service 1, where Service 1 also exhibits abnormal behavior.
+In addition, all dependencies of Service 1 show abnormal behavior and are part of the root cause of the overall problem.

 Drill down to code-level details of a detected root-cause component